Surgery for sarcoma that has spread

 During surgery

-You may have it as part of open surgery under general anaesthetic or using keyhole techniques under local or general anaesthetic.
+You may have it as part of open surgery under general anaesthetic.
+Or using

-The surgeon puts one or more cryotherapy probes (called cryoprobes) through a small cut in the skin and into the cancer.
+The surgeon puts one or more cryotherapy probes (cryoprobes) through a small cut in the skin and into the cancer.
 Then, they use a CT or ultrasound scan to make sure each probe is in the right place.

 The tip of the cryoprobe is then cooled to below freezing.
 The probe creates an ice ball within the surrounding tissue that aims to destroy the cancer cells.
 Sometimes the area is thawed for 10 to 15 minutes and then frozen again.